bhinton88/Updated_Phase_2_Project/README.md

 ## Setup

+Run `$ npm install`, then `$ npm start` to open web app.

 If you don't have `json-server` installed, run `$ npm i -g json-server`.

 If you already have it installed, run the server by: `$ json-server --watch db.json`.

 ## Status

-This projects is a passion project of mine.
+This projects will remain in progress as it is a passion project of mine.
 I am an avid traveller and have big dreams for where I can take this application as I learn more technologies

 ## Author